andolsitayssir/andolsitayssir/README.md

 🎓 I'm a Data Science Engineering student with a passion for Machine Learning, Deep Learning, and building real-world AI applications.

-🚀 I love transforming data into smart systems — from predicting house prices to classifying emails using NLP.
-I'm currently exploring LLMs, computer vision, and ethical AI.
+🚀 I love transforming data into smart systems and I'm currently exploring LLMs, computer vision, and ethical AI.

 🔍 I'm continuously learning, contributing to open-source, and connecting with global communities.